20dcooney/20DCooney/README.md

 ### Hi there 👋
+This GitHub is for showcasing programming skills, mainly in Java, SQL, HTML, CSS, and JS using Vue.js.
+Please feel free to message me on LinkedIn or at davidjcooney33@gmail.com if you have any questions.
+Thank you!

 <!--
 **20dcooney/20DCooney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.